NeonNucleus/Bitwise_Calculator/README.md

 ✨ **Bitwise OR**: Compute the bitwise OR operation between two numbers.

 ✨ **Bitwise XOR**: Determine the bitwise XOR operation between two numbers.

+✨ **Bitwise NOT**: Determine the bitwise NOT operation between two numbers.

 ✨ **Instant Results**: Get lightning-fast results in real-time.